hb9kns/NEMO/NEMO/static/howtos/users.md

 buttons at the top right side.
 With the buttons `</>/Today` at the left, the displayed time unit can be selected.

+**If the background of this pane is red, you have selected a shutdown tool.**
+Please make sure to select the correct tool!
+Equipment responsibles may reserve a shutdown tool, though, to permit planning of maintenance works.

+Please also keep in mind that some tools are always marked as shut down, in particular the `_no-tool_` -- therefore you should make sure to select another tool before making reservations.

 ### Reserving a tool

 To reserve a tool the user is qualified for, first select `Reservations`